mlammens/ENS-610/Meeting-1-Introduction-Notes.md

 * As pointed out in the article, most emissions come from the developed nations.
 * Recall that this article was written more than 20 years ago.
 What may have changed in that time, and how could it impact Earth systems differently?

+**Logical fallacies**

+* Throughout the semester we must keep an eye out for when ***we*** committ logical fallicies in our arguments and discussions.
+* You should feel free to call me out if I do this (which I probably do, often).
+* Go through fallacies and examples.
+* Which is hardest for you?

 ### Concepts and discussion questions

-* In 1997, when this was written, the authors stated the **land transformations** represented the *most substantial human alteration of the Earth system*.
+* In 1997, when this was written, the authors stated that **land transformations** represented the *most substantial human alteration of the Earth system*.
 Based on your current knowledge, do you think this is still the case?
-* In two weeks, we will begin reading Silent Spring by Rachel Carson.
-In that text, Carson makes the case that the use and mis-use of pesticides was the most substantial human impact on Earth systems.
-Let's keep an eye on how this perspective may have evolved and changed through time.
+* In 1962, Rachel Carson published **Silent Spring**, where she makes the case that the use and mis-use of pesticides was the most substantial human impact on Earth systems.
+Would you still agree with this statement?
+What does your answer say about your outlook on addressing / dealing with environmental challenges?
 * Why do you think land transformations are so impactful? **ANS** From text "land transformation interacts strongly with most other components of global environmental change".